solo-io/gloo-docs/gloo/docs/user_guides/gateway/getting_started.md

 ---
-title: Basic Path Routing
+title: Getting Started
-weight: 10
+weight: 1
-description: Basic routing example for using Gloo to route requests based on query path.
+description: Basic example of using Gloo to route to a service, including a path-rewrite.
 ---

 ## Path Routing